Pinecrest Lake, California, USA

 Lake Type: Artificial Reservoir, Dammed

 Completion Year: 1916

 Drainage Area: 27 sq. miles

 Spread the word!
-Share our Pinecrest Lake CA article with your fellow Lake Lubbers!
+Share our Pinecrest Lake article with your fellow Lake Lubbers!